-This course builds upon and refines the writing skills acquired in previous writing courses, with a focus on nonfiction prose.
+This course builds upon and refines the writing skills acquired in previous writing courses, with a focus on non-fiction prose.
 Research, composition, exposition and presentation abilities will be practiced and developed.
 Through analysis and revision, students will develop strategies to improve the versatility and impact of their writing.
 Course topics and emphases may vary by section.

-Prerequisite: ENGL 1120 or ACT English ≥ 29 or SAT Evidence-Based Reading and Writing ≥700.
+Prerequisite: ENGL 1120 or ACT English \geq 29 or SAT Evidence-Based Reading and Writing \geq 700.

-ENGL 2210: Professional and Technical
+ENGL 2210: Professional and Technical Communication.

-Communication.
 (3)

 Professional and Technical Communication will introduce students to the different types of documents and correspondence that they will create in their professional careers.
 This course emphasizes the importance of audience, document design, and the use of technology in designing, developing, and delivering documents.
-This course will with experience students provide in professional correspondence and communicating technical information to a non-technical audience.
+This course will provide students with experience in professional correspondence and communicating technical information to a non-technical audience.

-Prerequisite: ENGL 1120 or ACT English ≥ 29 or SAT Evidence-Based Reading and Writing $\geq 700$ .
+Prerequisite: ENGL 1120 or ACT English \geq 29 or SAT Evidence-Based Reading and Writing \geq 700.

 ENGL 2220: Introduction to Professional Writing.
 (3).
 Introductory course in the professional writing concentration.
 Study of technical writing, public information and public relations writing, and freelance nonfiction writing.

-Prerequisite: ENGL 1120 or ACT English ≥ 29 or SAT Evidence-Based Reading and Writing $\geq$ 700.
+Prerequisite: ENGL 1120 or ACT English \geq 29 or SAT Evidence-Based Reading and Writing \geq 700.